 - Ability to work unsupervised and deliver high quality work.

 The role of a Cleaner is recognised as being of great importance, especially in our post COVID lives, as high levels of cleanliness are essential to keeping us all safe from potentially life-threatening viruses.

 Although there are no specific qualifications required to become a Cleaner, a good understanding of the Control of Substances Hazardous to Health (COSHH) Regulations 2002 is required.
 An understanding of manual handling, and good cleaning practices to avoid cross-contamination is also important.

 Within your health and Safety responsibilities, you are charged with protecting people as is reasonably practical, especially from incidents that have the potential to cause real harm.
 For example, you will need to pay particular attention to spillages, so they are cleaned up promptly and people do not slip, and that all cupboard drawers/doors are kept closed, to reduce trip hazards.

 When applying for a cleaning job, previous experience as a Cleaner is beneficial, as is any experience gained in a similar role, or through your hobbies or volunteering, where the main duties and responsibilities are comparable.
-If you want to develop your cleaning skills further, you could sign up for this remote learning course provided by the Federation of Master Cleaners.

 Where can a Cleaner Job take you?